viseshrp/yapc/{{cookiecutter.project_name}}/README.md

 The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

 To finalize the set-up for publishing to PyPI, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/publishing/#set-up-for-pypi).
-For activating the automatic documentation with MkDocs, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/mkdocs/#enabling-the-documentation-on-github).
 To enable the code coverage reports, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/codecov/).

 ## Releasing a new version